 Visit the link below to watch the video the Camp Falcon Rock team put together showing the highlights from summer camp and to hear more from Paul as he shares the impact this summer had on many.

 Over a span of six weeks, we will be sharing a series of articles from NAB Executive Director Harry Kelm about our identity as the NAB.
 You can read the third article below or find all of them here.

 In a six-part series of articles, we have been considering what identifies us as the North American Baptist Conference.
 This is most certainly our statement of beliefs; we are unified around what we believe about God and who we are in God through our faith in Jesus.
 We are also unified around our mission.
 We use the term “ends” to describe this mission of the NAB.
 These end goals have been given to us and affirmed by the churches of the NAB.
 While there are many good things we could be doing, these end goals are what we believe God is calling us to work toward.

 - The NAB will be trained for missional ministries that flow out of being spiritually formed by who God is and who we are in God.
 This is about multiplying ministry and planting churches.

-- The NAB will connect with ethnic partnerships and seek to live out a God-directed racial righteousness.
+- The NAB will connect with ethnic partnerships and seek to live out a God-directed cross-cultural engagement.

 - The NAB will seek to identify and develop emerging leaders and to equip spiritual leaders.